Laravel-Backpack/MenuCRUD/README.md

 If you've used installation type A and need to modify how this works in a project:
 - create a ```routes/backpack/menucrud.php``` file; the package will see that, and load _your_ routes file, instead of the one in the package;
-- create controllers/models that extend the one in the package, and use those in your new routes file;
+- create controllers/models that extend the ones in the package, and use those in your new routes file;
 - modify anything you'd like in the new controllers/models;

 ## Contributing